arangodb/docs/3.11/programs-arangoimport-examples-csv.md

 "Bartholomew ""Bart"" Simpson","Milhouse"
 ```

-Extra whitespace at the end of each line will be ignored.
+Extra whitespace at the end of each line is ignored.
 Whitespace at the
-start of lines or between field values will not be ignored, so please make sure
+start of lines or between field values is not ignored, so please make sure
 that there is no extra whitespace in front of values or between them.

 Attribute Name Translation